dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 # Introduction
 🔶 This repository is now deprecated as Intel 7th Gen processors have reach their end-of-life for Apple support.
 Thank you for showing interest and appreciating this project.
 See you in the next one 🔶

-Provided in this repository are EFI configurations for installing other macOS on Lenovo Yoga 720-15IKB using OpenCore.
+Provided in this repository are EFI configurations for installing macOS on Lenovo Yoga 720-15IKB using OpenCore.
 This EFI repository has been optimized to run macOS Monterey and Ventura.

 ###
 ###